 Most of us are ready to ditch the winter gear in favour of lighter jackets and sweaters.
 Those of us who wear a 3-in-1 jacket (I love this one from Columbia) usually separate the layers at this time of the year and either wear the fleece by itself or the waterproof jacket by itself.
 You do not usually need both layers in March during the day although there is a good chance you may want both when it cools down in the evening.

 Not sure what a 3-in-1 jacket is?
 Refer to Victoria in February for a description.

 Several of our local restaurants take advantage of local seafood, meats, cheeses, breads, beers, wines and produce.
 March is still slim pickings for fresh fruits and vegetables but there is a variety of seafood available.
 Food tours are always popular with locals and city guests.
 Check TourScanner for the best deals.
 And if you love our cuisine, we highly recommend this cookbook.

 Seafood & Herbs

-Locals love to get outside and enjoy nature at this time of year.
+Locals love to get outside and enjoy nature in Victoria in March and we encourage you to as well.
+Find a great selection of outdoor and sports activities in the area here.
 We have a wonderful network of fairly flat and accessible trails throughout the region suitable for every member of the family.